-The Continuing Scholars Award will be awarded to Arlington educators to support education experiences that will in turn benefit their students.
+The Continuing Scholars Award of up to $2,500 will be awarded to Arlington educators to support personal and professional enrichment experiences that, in turn, benefit students.

 - Graham Daley, Arlington High School Science & Melanie Konstandakis-Schwartz, Arlington High School History; Hammer and Chisel Capetown Connect Service Trip